 Becoming an entrepreneur isn’t the sole province of youth.
 And with your experience and dedication, you have every opportunity to be successful in a job that you’re passionate about.
 It’s scary.
 It’s thrilling.
 All you have to do is take the leap.

-Accion's loan to this community-minded entrepreneur was made possible thanks to support from The Hartford through its Communities with HART program, which is focused on helping neighborhood businesses thrive.
+Accion’s loan to this community-minded entrepreneur was made possible thanks to support from The Hartford, which focuses on helping neighborhood businesses thrive.